redtexts/texts/aflci_1949_trotskyism_and_the_labor_party.md

 _reformed_ into revolution (a la Labor Party).
 Trotskyism flies in the face of history and of present political reality.

-We must characterize Trotskyism (both of the Cannon and Shactman varieties) as an obstacle on the Road to Proletarian Revolution, because it advocates a political instrument whose only aim is to save a dying system, capitalism; because it does not paint the instrumentality of the
+We must characterize Trotskyism (both of the Cannon and Shachtman varieties) as an obstacle on the Road to Proletarian Revolution, because it advocates a political instrument whose only aim is to save a dying system, capitalism; because it does not paint the instrumentality of the